bitlab-experiments/practical/love-dynamics/readme.md

 In short, Son et al. (2011) conclude that time delays in romantic interactions can significantly influence relationship dynamics, particularly when one or both partners exhibit emotionally reactive (non-secure) behaviors.
 Stable, secure couples can weather delays without disruption, while reactive couples risk cyclic or chaotic emotional patterns.
 For insensitive couples, delays have minimal impact, but their relationships may lack emotional depth.

+This can be applied beyond romantic relationships to a broader range of interactions, such as those between friends, family members, employers and employees, or other relationships.

 ### 3. The effect of Parents, Friends and Family on the dynamics of Love